storybook-eol/react-treebeard/README.md

 #### children
 The children attached to the node.
 This value populates the subtree at the specific node.
 Each child is built from the same basic data structure.
 Tip: Make this an empty array, if you want to asynchronously load a potential parent.

+#### toggled
+Toggled flag.
+Sets the visibility of a node's children.
+It also sets the state for the toggle decorator.

+#### active
+Active flag.
+If active, the node will be highlighted.
+The highlight is derived from the `node.activeLink` style object in the theme.

 #### loading
 Loading flag.
 It will populate the treeview with the loading component.
 Useful when asynchronously pulling the data into the treeview.